Alternative tourism

 Alternative tourism combines tourist products or individual tourist services, different from mass tourism by means of supply, organization and the human resources involved.
 Other examples of different terms include "intelligent" or "motivated tourism."
 In addition, "anti-tourism" or "participative tourism" are some others.
-That was just to name few of them.
-Natural, social, and community value in which allow both host and guest to enjoy positive, worthwhile and shared experience.
+It's centered around natural, social, and community value in which allow both host and guest to enjoy positive, worthwhile and shared experience.

 Alternative tourism in rural areas and indigenous territories has been promoted in countries like Mexico as a local development strategy that can be integrated with environmental conservation.